pgpostit/Email-Sender-v1/README.md

 # Email Sender v1
 A customizable and interactive E-mail sender.
-It uses Python language, SMPTB and HTML format.
+It uses Python language, SMPT and HTML format.
 It will be upgraded.
 Run it on your Developer Enviroment, or Terminal using:
 'python3 main.py'

 ## Installation